Kong/public-shared-actions/security-actions/scan-docker-image/README.md

     - Outputs table format in console log and fails build based on severity cutoff and input parameters
     - Additional grype ignore rules and matches are applied and suppressed in console log
     - Helps developers better prioritize cve's by suppressing false positives and bypass cve's during hot fixes using break glass strategy

+#### Trivy Compliance Scanner Working
+- By default, trivy scans the docker image against `docker-cis-1.6.0` benchmarks
+- Trivy compliance scanner leverages `trivy-db` for CIS benchmarks
+  - By default, it downloads the latest DB from upstream `mirror.gcr.io/aquasec/trivy-db`  pull through cache mirror
+  - __[_OPTIONAL_]__  For more availability of `trivy-db` (**i.e bypass rate limiting issues**), refer [how to access cached trivy db for running CIS benchmarks](https://github.com/Kong/trivy-db-mirror?tab=readme-ov-file#how-to-consume-cached-trivy-db-when-invoking-public-shared-actions)
+- Trivy complaince scanner  **DOESNOT** scan for any vulnerabilities in the container image.
+This process is handled by [grype](https://github.com/anchore/grype)

 #### Input specification